 When it comes to range, DJI has pretty much consistently led the pack.
-The Autel, for example is rated at 1.2 miles (1.92 kilometres) with an HD video feed.
-DJI’s Lightbridge system can provide a bird’s eye view for up to 5 kilometres.
+The Autel, for example, is rated at 1.2 miles (1.92 kilometers) with an HD video feed.
+DJI’s Lightbridge system can provide a bird’s eye view for up to 5 kilometers.

 Arguably, that’s a moot point, as it’s beyond visual line of site.
 Still, it’s nice to know the capability is there (and some pilots do receive special exemptions allowing them to fly BVLOS for specific shoots).

 Private companies keep their actual sales figures close to their competitive chests, so it’s not easy to find out how much various manufacturers are selling.
 But there are some clues if you talk to people with solid affiliate link numbers or comb through the Amazon rankings.